JuliaDiff/ChainRulesCore.jl/notes.md

 1. necessary to define what AD should do (e.g. `+` or `*` on `Float64`s, `getindex` on `Array`s, `getfield` on composite types, etc), or
 2. produce _exactly_ the same answer that AD would produce -- crucially they always return a structural tangent for a non-primitive composite type.

-Moreover, assume that users provide structural tangents -- we'll show how to remove this particular assumption later.
+Moreover, assume that users provide structural tangents -- this restriction could be removed by AD authors by shoving a call to `destructure` at the end of their AD if that's something they want to do.

 The consequence of the above is that we can safely assume that the input and output of any rule will be either
 1. a structural tangent (if the primal is a non-primitive composite type)